apache/datasketches-characterization/README.md

 * Go 1.21 or later is required to compile the Go code.

 ### Build
-* The project use Go modules, so you can build the project by running the following command:
+* The project uses Go modules, so you can build the project by running the following command:
     ```
     go build
     ```